Marketing of Apple Inc.: Branding

 According to Steve Jobs, the company's name was inspired by his visit to an apple farm while he was on a fruitarian diet.
 He thought the name "Apple" was "fun, spirited, and not intimidating".
 Steve Jobs and Steve Wozniak were fans of the Beatles, but Apple Inc. had name and logo trademark issues with Apple Corps Ltd., a multimedia company started by the Beatles in 1968.
 This resulted in a series of lawsuits and tension between the two companies.
-These issues ended with the settling of their lawsuit in 2007.
+These issues were resolved when the companies settled their lawsuit in 2007.